bsnes-emu/bsnes/readme.txt

 - Star Fox 2 (unreleased beta)
 - Super Mario World 2: Yoshi's Island

-SPC7110
-Coprocessor used only by the following games:
-- Far East of Eden Zero
-- Far East of Eden Zero: Shounen Jump no Shou
-- Momotarou Densetsu Happy
-- Super Power League 4

 ST-011
 SETA DSP used by Quick-move Shogi Match with Nidan Rank-holder Morita